 Retail is perhaps the most complex link in the fuel chain.
 We’ll explain the five major classes of retail trade, how retail prices are determined and the huge challenge retailers face from hypermarketers.

 A rack benchmark is a cost basis that every fuel buyer needs to have and understand.
-The choices of which benchmark to use are numerous, and a bad decision can have very serious ramifications for the company’s fuel budget.
+The choices of which benchmark to use are numerous, and a bad decision can have very serious ramifications for the company’s bulk fuel budget.
 In this session we’ll cover:

 More and more rack transactions are being done off a spot pipeline price.
 In this session you’ll learn:

 We’ll take an in-depth look at how super jobbers buy wholesale gasoline and diesel, and the unique challenges and risks that affect the way they do business and how they price fuel to resellers.
 Plus, we’ll discuss what many in the market are curious about – how do I become a jobber?

 One of the most critical parts of any fuel buying plan is having a contract that works for both you and your supplier.
 You’ll learn the key do’s and don’ts involved in creating, negotiating and executing supply contracts and what you need to know both as a buyer AND a seller/reseller.